Dexter Coakley

 William Dexter Coakley (born October 20, 1972) is an American former professional football player who was a linebacker for ten seasons in the National Football League (NFL).
 He played college football in Division I-AA for the Appalachian State Mountaineers, and was selected in the third round of the 1997 NFL draft by the Dallas Cowboys.
 Coakley was elected to the College Football Hall of Fame in 2011, making him Appalachian State's first inductee.

 Early life

 Coakley graduated from Wando High School, where he earned four letters in football.
 He was the team's Most Valuable Player twice and was twice named all-conference as a safety, after posting 295 tackles in his final two years.

-He was a very productive running back, rushing for over 2,000 yards his junior and senior years.
+Coakley was a running back in football as well and also lettered in wrestling.